xcoder0007-zz/Drecipex/README.md

 # To Install it

-hit npm install Or npm i
+ npm install Or npm i

 # To Run it

-hit npm run serve  : ) YUP that's all
+ npm run serve  : ) YUP that's all